All products featured on our website have been impartially chosen by our editors. If you purchase something, we may earn an affiliate commission.

 How about a Desmond and Dempsey pure cotton shirt, worn with your boyfriend’s sport socks?
 Or pairing your favourite flannel PJ trousers with a feather-light silk camisole from Anine Bing, the Scandanavian designer with a modern, rock ‘n’ roll aesthetic.
 Jamming out has never been so cool.

 "Slipping on a pair of silk pyjamas used to be a luxury for the weekend but the new rules of dressing to stay at home have allowed us all to indulge in a little extravagance as a daily mood-booster," comments Bing.
 "They have an effortless, feel-good appeal."
+The ultimate multi-taskers, her camisoles will also look great tucked into skirts and jeans when you do finally leave the house too.

 Inject a little fun and frivolity into your at-home wardrobe and embrace the joy that these little luxuries bring, without compromising on comfort.
 The best bit?
 You don't even need to take them off to go to bed.